Marymont-Labs/python-rater/README.md

 ingest .csv rate files and convert them to .json.
 It also supported a best-in-class commercial auto quote.
 I was motivated to recreate this in Python to improve my Python skills.
 I learned a lot about JavaScript when I wrote it the first time and I learned a lot by doing this in Python.
+The two implementations gave me a much deeper appreciation for how rating logic translates across languages and platforms.

 ## Author